Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 mvn clean spring-boot:run
 ```
 It may take few minutes for maven to download the dependencies to run the springboot java app.

+From the Ride IDE, you can import Buyer and Seller accounts using their seed phrases in the application.properties file.
+In Account of Ride IDE, you can scrow down to see the list of all the accounts.

 You can see the output as below, then check the seller account, you will see more waves has been transferred to the buyer account.
 <img src="img/jescrow.png" alt="out log"/>